Jim Dedrick

 Dedrick was drafted by the Baltimore Orioles in the 33rd round of the 1990 MLB draft.
 He pitched in six games in 1995, striking out 3 and walking 6 guys in 7 and 2/3 innings.

 Dedrick attended Huntington Beach High School and later Southern California College.

 After his playing days, Dedrick worked briefly for Bioforce Baseball academy in Beaverton, Oregon before becoming a scout for the Arizona Diamondbacks.
 In 2016, he was listed as a member of the MLB scouting staff of the Pittsburgh Pirates.

-In 2024, Dedrick joined the coaching staff of the Oakland Ballers of the Pioneer League.
+In 2024, Dedrick became the pitching coach for the Oakland Ballers of the Pioneer League.